 Frequently asked questions for Tigecycline

-Q. How does Tigecycline work?
+Q. How long does Tigecycline takes to work?